scurrond/necs/README.md

 - Entity data is structured inside tuples and vectors, using an SoA approach & allowing for fast queries.
 This also allows for compile-time filtering with some template magic.
 - Sleep system: entities are associated with a state and, in addition to their archetype storage, are located in one of two pools: living or sleeping.
 These are iterated through separately.
 - Dead entities are not considered during iterations, but their ids (indices) are reused (an id-lock system is coming eventually that will allow for ids to be lifetime-unique).
 - Pool memory only grows by default, with dead entities being swapped to the end to allow for reuse.
-Pools can be manually trimmed but using trim() to remove dead memory.
+Pools can be manually trimmed by using trim() to remove dead memory.
 - User-defined events + several built-in ones to track changes to data.

 # Getting started